 How Does Insulin Sensitivity Affect Heart Health?

 Insulin sensitivity affects your heart and blood vessels in several ways.
-First, it can block your arteries and cause problems with blood flow, leading to heart-related conditions like stroke and heart failure.
+First, it leads to high blood sugar levels which cause inflammation, which damages the lining of your arteries.
+This makes it easier for fatty plaques to build up which can block your arteries and cause problems with blood flow, leading to heart-related conditions like stroke and heart failure.
 The main symptom of clogged arteries is angina (chest pain) (4).

 Secondly, insulin sensitivity may cause weight gain.
 Being obese or overweight increases your risk of heart-related conditions like heart failure (4).
-This is because it makes your heart have a hard time pumping blood, leading to breathing problems and fluid retention in your lungs and legs (4).
+This is because it puts strain on your heart, which eventually means your heart may have a hard time pumping blood, leading to breathing problems and fluid retention in your lungs and legs (4).

 How Do The Nutritional Value Of Pecans Boost Heart Health?

-Similarly, the monounsaturated fats in pecans help reduce LDL “bad” cholesterol levels in your body.
+Similarly, the monounsaturated fats in pecans and other nuts help reduce LDL “bad” cholesterol levels in your body.
 By keeping these levels low, you have a reduced risk of experiencing a stroke or a heart attack (2).

 The other benefit of eating pecans significantly helps people with diabetes.
 Most people with diabetes are advised to consume foods that help ease or stabilize blood glucose levels.
 One of such foods is pecans.